 Faculty & Staff

 Program ManagerRoy Mateus is the Program Manager of the Community Language Programs (CLP) and the TESOL Certificate Program.
 Prior to Teachers College, Roy worked for Columbia University's Business School for 13 years as an officer in the Marketing Division, as Coordinator in Human Resources, and as assistant Coordinator for the Adjunct Faculty Center.
 At Teachers College, Roy was the Program Assistant for the TESOL and Applied Linguistics Programs.
-Roy speaks several languages and is currently a part-time student pursuing his B.A. in Italian.
+Roy speaks several languages and is currently a part-time student pursuing his B.A. in Geoscience.

 TESOL Graduate Faculty LiaisonJames Purpura is an Associate Professor of Linguistics and Education in the TESOL and Applied Linguistic graduate programs at Teachers College,Columbia University and past President of the International Language Testing Association (ILTA).
 Dr. Purpura has taught ESL in the U.S. and EFL in France, Spain, Kuwait, and Saudi Arabia; conducted professional development seminars in Belgium, Brazil, Greece, Japan, Jordan, Spain, Taiwan, Turkey, Russia, and the U.K..